Frequently asked questions

 Your employer is required to retain evidence of the exams for which the study leave was granted.

-Up to five days of paid leave may be taken on the days the exams take place.
+Paid leave may be taken on the days the exams take place.
 You must provide evidence of the exams, which should be retained by your school.

 Study leave and exam leave are granted at the discretion of your employer, and there is no substitute cover available.